gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 Gogol stopped eating.
 He burned his manuscript.
 He turned his face to the wall.

-He had spent his career laughing at the world — a laughter that was never entirely comfortable, that always had something desperate in it, something that was not quite laughter.
+He had spent his career laughing at the world, a laughter that was never entirely comfortable, that always had something desperate in it, something that was not quite laughter.